You are probably just coming down from the high of preparing a turkey and all the fixings for Thanksgiving dinner.

-How To Reheat A Whole Cooked Turkey
+How to Reheat a Whole Cooked Turkey

 If you have a whole turkey and do not wish to carve it, place the turkey in a roasting pan.

 Cover the entire turkey with foil and bake it in a 325ºF oven for45-60 minutes, until thoroughly heated.

-How To Reheat Turkey
+How to Reheat Turkey

 Reacting turkey is no harder than reheating brisket or crab legs.
 The secret is not to overheat the turkey, leading to dry, tough turkey.

-How To Reheat Turkey In The Oven
+How to Reheat Turkey in the Oven

 The oven is best for reheating whole turkeys, turkey slices, or partially whole cuts of turkey, like the drumstick, breast, wings, and thighs.

 Wrap the leftover turkey with aluminum foil.
 If you are reheating turkey breast slices, you can stack them on top of one another.

 Tightly wrap the turkey leaving a small amount of air.
 This will help produce steam which will add moisture to the turkey as well as heat the meat up.

 The wire rack distributes the heat evenly and prevents the bottom of the turkey from heating before the top of the meat is heated.

 Additionally, the exact cooking time may take longer depending on the size of the turkey pieces.
 For example, a whole bird will take longer to heat than a turkey breast.

-How To Reheat Turkey By Steaming It
+How to Reheat Turkey by Steaming It

 Although it sounds strange, you can actually reheat turkey by steaming it.
 Steaming works best for reheating slices of turkey.